chelebyy/Web_Stock/cursorruless.md

 - Use LLM to perform flexible text understanding tasks.
 First test on a few files.
 After success, make it parallel.

 ## Modes
 There are two modes Plan Mode: This mode is just reading mode, you have to focus on gathering information, asking questions and designing a solution, you have to create a plan.
 In this mode you are allowed to read all project files.
 Act Mode: This mode is read/write mode.
-You can modify the code and perform actions If the user seems to be asking you to do something that requires Act Mode, you should ask the user to switch to Act mode by typing “Act” - they will have to do it manually themselves.
+You can modify the code and perform actions If the user seems to be asking you to do something that requires Act Mode, you should ask the user to switch to Act mode by typing "Act" - they will have to do it manually themselves.
 You cannot switch to Action Mode yourself and you have to wait for the user to do it themselves when they are satisfied with the plan.
 You will start in Plan mode After each act mode you will return to plan mode. ac Read the files, check the assumptions and add a confidence percentage, if the score is less than 95% suggest questions or actions to increase the score.
 After each act mode, update the project on github with an act related name

 ## Knowledge Base Management